sashikamw/performance-ballerina/README.md

 ballerina_flags | The different environment parameters to configure the ballerina service. ballerina_flags_name | The symbolic name given to each ballerina_flag.
-The array size must be same as the ballerina_flags array. ballerina_heap_size | The heap size to be used to run the ballerina service. ballerina_host | The hostname or IP of the Ballerina node. api_path | The api path of the ballerina service to which requests should be sent. ballerina_ssh_host | The ssh host for the Ballerina node. test_duration | Duration of the test in seconds. warmup_time | The warmup time in minutes.
+The array size must be same as the ballerina_flags array. ballerina_heap_size | The heap size to be used to run the ballerina service. backend_sleep_time | The backend sleep times that needs to configured.
+This is in millisecondsnetty_port jmeter1_host | The hostname or IP of the JMeter Server 01 jmeter2_host | The hostname or IP of the JMeter Server 02 ballerina_host | The hostname or IP of the Ballerina node. api_path | The api path of the ballerina service to which requests should be sent. websocket_path | The web socket service path of the ballerina service to which requests should be sent. ballerina_ssh_host | The ssh host for the Ballerina node. test_duration | Duration of the test in seconds. warmup_time | The warmup time in minutes.
 This is used for JTL Splitter, which is from `performance-common`